Dragonixj/C-projects/README.md

 <details>
 <summary>If you face issues pushing</summary>
-check [Github's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on generating and configuring an ssh Key for your account.
+check <a href = "https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account">Github Docs</a> on generating and configuring an ssh Key for your account.
-Or you can also contact me if you need help

 </details>